Learn why leading HR professionals trust ekincare! Read more

 If your answer to any of this or all of this is yes, then you might be experiencing lockdown fatigue.
 But why lockdown fatigue has become so common, even when people are at home and can take care of things from the comfort of their home?
 Initially, lockdown seemed like a much-needed vacation but, soon people started doing multiple things at the same time where there was not really any segregation of the time or the physical space.
 Unlike when people are working in an office setup where a certain number of hours are for their office work, and then they come back home and are dissociating them from their personal responsibilities.

 Now, all that people used to do in terms of unwinding have come into the same domain of being at home.
 So there are very lesser distinctions between where their routine actually falls into the professional realm and the personal journey.
 That is why one of the major problems that people are dealing with right now is the sense of fatigue.
-The reason why this is happening is because of the reduced exposure to natural daylight.
+The reason why this is happening is because of the reduced exposure to sunlight.
 Now the government guidelines don't really allow anyone to step out and have that sort of public interaction, or probably stepping out just to have some amount of sunlight or the daylight that we used to experience while traveling to work.
 Instead, people are spending long hours in front of the computer and are being overly tired of being in front of the zoom call.
 Now, in times like this, it becomes very important for everyone to:

 Can dueling your tasks and demeanor sense of routine helps you organize your day in a manner that is more structured and makes you feel productive as well.
 While this sense of productivity also brings about the question of uncertainty, this brings us to the point that to control the sense of uncertainty, it is very important to focus on things that are in your control.